 In addition to running his namesake Tribeca restaurant, Restaurant Marc Forgione (which is temporarily closed for renovations) and One Fifth in Greenwich Village, Marc Forgione debuted as the new chef and owner of Peasant—a wood-fired Italian spot and popular neighborhood gem on Elizabeth Street—in 2020.
 Known for its rustic food and charm, the evening hotspot features a menu with staples like tableside Bucatini Carbonara, Rotisserie Lamb Ragu, and a Family Style Pig Roast.
 Additionally, keep date night going with a stop by Forgione’s latest update to the decades-old Nolita restaurant: Peasant Wine Bar, a candle-lit space accessed through a hefty barn door in what was previously their wine cellar now serving lesser-known Italian grape varietals along with hearth-cooked dishes.

 Tiny's and the Bar Upstairs

 This Tribeca restaurant from owner Matt Abramcyk (also of nearby Yves and Smith & Mills) is spread out across three cozy floors in a pink townhouse originally built in 1810, and also features a fireplace and some of the original marble, brick, and stone.
 At Tiny’s, go for chef Alejandro Bonilla’s (Root & Bone, Navy Restaurant) New American cuisine with Italian and French influences in dishes like Housemade Meatballs, Roasted Chicken, and Pan Seared Sea Scallops.
-If in the mood for lighter bites and drinks, snag one of five seats at the recently launched Martini & Oyster bar on the ground floor for fresh seafood, Tuna Tartare Crostini, and cocktails like the Black Truffle Martini with black truffle blue cheese stuffed olives.
+If in the mood for lighter bites and drinks, snag one of five seats at the Martini & Oyster bar on the ground floor for seafood and cocktails like the Black Truffle Martini with black truffle blue cheese stuffed olives.